-7. In accordance with Corps of Engineers ECB 2014-10, "Guidance for Incorporating Climate Change Impacts to Inland Hydrology in Civil Works Studies, Designs and Projects", documentation of a qualitative response to the question "Is climate change relevant to the project goals or design?" is required.
-The primary feature of the South Shore of Staten Island project is a line of protection consisting of levees and floodwalls which provides protection against coastal storm events.
-Potential precipitation change might only be relevant to the interior drainage hydrology and would not be a significant risk to the primary features of this project.
+7. In accordance with Corps of Engineers ECB 2014-10, "Guidance for Incorporating Climate Change Impacts to Inland Hydrology in Civil Works Studies, Designs and Projects," documentation of a qualitative response to the question "Is climate change relevant to the project goals or design?" is required.